ryantd42/NY-Legislative-Git/2023/S6754A-2023/bill.md

  regulations which shall require demonstrable enhancements in pupil safe- ty and/or increased savings consistent with  maintaining  pupil  safety.
- Such  amendment shall cause no additional cost to the state, locality or school district  UNLESS SUCH AMENDMENT IS NECESSARY TO COMPLY  WITH  ANY FEDERAL,  STATE  OR LOCAL LAW, RULE AND PROVIDED THAT IT HAS BEEN ESTAB- LISHED BY THE CONTRACTOR THAT THERE HAS  BEEN  AT  LEAST  AN  EQUIVALENT INCREASE  IN  THE  AMOUNT  OF  SUCH  CONTRACTOR'S COST OF OPERATION.
-The commissioner shall not approve such an  amendment  if  the  commissioner finds that it circumvents the competitive bidding requirements contained in  paragraph  a of this subdivision, or otherwise violates this section or any other provision of law, or fails  to  increase  or  maintain  the safety of pupil transportation.
+ Such  amendment shall cause no additional cost to the state, locality or school district  UNLESS SUCH AMENDMENT IS NECESSARY TO COMPLY  WITH  THE STATEWIDE  TRANSITION TO ZERO-EMISSION BUSES PURSUANT TO SECTION THIRTY- SIX HUNDRED THIRTY-EIGHT OF THIS CHAPTER AND PROVIDED THAT IT  HAS  BEEN ESTABLISHED BY THE CONTRACTOR THAT THERE HAS BEEN AT LEAST AN EQUIVALENT INCREASE  IN  THE  AMOUNT  OF  SUCH  CONTRACTOR'S COST OF OPERATION.
+The commissioner shall not approve such an  amendment  if  the  commissioner finds that it circumvents the competitive bidding requirements contained in  paragraph  a of this subdivision, or otherwise violates this section

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD11230-01-3
+  LBD11230-03-3
- S. 6754  2
+ S. 6754--A  2

+ or any other provision of law, or fails  to  increase  or  maintain  the safety of pupil transportation.
   §  2.
 This act shall take effect immediately; provided, however, that the amendments to paragraph d of subdivision 14 of section  305  of  the education law made by section one of this act shall not affect the expi-